gnat/nc-cms/README.md

         <?php nc_get_cp(); ?>

 5. The following lines will place editable content areas.
-These will display any content assigned to them via **custom_name**, and when you are logged in, will enable you to edit the assigned content.
+These will display any content assigned to the **custom_name**, and when you are logged in, will enable you to edit them.
 If the assigned content does not exist, a placeholder will be created automatically.
 Insert these anywhere in between your `<body>` tags.

     These editable content areas come in two flavours: **HTML** and **string**.